aligungr/UERANSIM/README.md

 **Q3.
 How to increase the number of UE and RANs?**

 Multiple UE and RAN feature (as well as load testing) is currently under development.
 However if you want to pre-access this feature, just check the LoadTest.java file.
-You can directly run the main method of tr.havelsan.ueransim.LoadTest class.
+You can directly run the main method of tr.havelsan.ueransim.app.LoadTest class.

 Also don't forget to check app.log and loadtest.log files with tail -f command.